Chenilles-Network/chenilles-network.github.io/whitepaper.md

-This automated decentralized intermediation can be used to pay for any service that can be verifiably provided over the Internet, including but not limited to: storage, search, computation, advertisement, gaming, etc.
+This automated decentralized intermediation can be used to pay for any service that can be verifiably provided over the Internet, including but not limited to: storage, search, computation, advertisement, gaming, but also AI, zk proofs, etc.
 Companies and individuals can then sell the “spare cycles” of their hardware, optimizing global resource utilization.
 In the future, even physical utility providers could also be paid this way